Dezenix/frontend-html-css-js/README.md

 </div>

+<h2 align="center">Frontend HTML CSS JS</h1>
+So we are on a mission to make thinks easy and convinient for all the user who just want to save their time.
+This repository consist of all the developmnet Componets that are being used while coding a end to end webiste along with fully coded component there out in HTML, CSS and JS.
+Main goal is to save your time by providing the complete code snippet with fully responsiv desgin of all the component that you use on day to day coding.
+On the later stage the project is palnned to be get converted into the library so that the component created can directly be used by importing and calling throgh class.
+We always encourage the new ideas.
+Feel free to get in touch with us and join our discord server for the updates.

 ## ⚒️ Contribution Guidelines

 Are we missing any of your favorite features, which you think you can add to it?
 We invite you to contribute to this project and improve it further.